zendrix396/Krino/frontend/README.md

-# CredSetu Frontend
+# Krino Frontend

-Modern React frontend for the CredSetu application.
+Modern React frontend for the Krino application.

 ## Features